<< Back Next >> or for index -

 SEC letter - How BOK and Cimarron Business Capital obtained unearned tax credits (cont)

-Critical evidence, tax commission email
+Critical evidence, tax commission emails

 1) an amended 2008 tax credit claim,(c) claiming an additional $800 million investment, reportedly received more than one year earlier, from CVV Partnership, another of BOK's subsidiaries.

-2) 2009 tax credit claiming $20 million in "Venture Capital" tax credits, for $99 million invested in 2009, even though the program ended December 31, 2008.
-Cottonwood claimed the forgotten, $800 million invested, in 2008, was still eligible.
+2) 2009 tax credit claiming $20 million in "Venture Capital" tax credits for $99 million invested in 2009, even though the program ended December 31, 2008.
+Cottonwood claimed the forgotten, $800 million invested in 2008, was still eligible.

 How this occurred << Back Next >> Evidence - examination and results